andyfry/andyfry.github.io/profile.md

 permalink: /profile/
 ---

-Andy Fry
-Geeks
-Software Developer
-into Games: video, board and tabletop love learning. picking some topic and diving in.
-Weird sports.
+Andy Fry is a geek and a software developer currently living in Houston Texas.
+He is interested in software development, science and games: video, board and tabletop.